-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022, was \$922,771.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023, was \$895,400.
 The costs of the District's activities were primarily funded by program revenues.
 Program revenues, comprised primarily of assessments, increased during the current fiscal year.
-In total, expenses, including depreciation, decreased from the prior fiscal year, the majority of the decrease was the due to less interest expense in the current fiscal year.
+In total, expenses, including depreciation, decreased from the prior fiscal year, the majority of the decrease was due to a decrease in interest expense in the current fiscal year.